andern/andern.github.com/_posts/2013-05-12-binary-search-trees.md

 Put shortly, the problem was to find a walk through the city that would cross each of the seven bridges only once.
 Euler proved in his paper that the problem had no solution.
-The paper is considered the first paper in graph theory (although the term graph was not introduced until 1878 by the English mathematician James Joseph Sylvester (Sylvester, 1878)) and Euler is therefore considered the founder of graph theory (Biggs, Lloyd, Wilson, 1986).
+The paper is considered the first paper in graph theory (although the term *graph* was not introduced until 1878, by the English mathematician James Joseph Sylvester (Sylvester, 1878)) and Euler is therefore considered the founder of graph theory (Biggs, Lloyd, Wilson, 1986).